Dive sites Menorca: So much to explore!

 Malakoff wreck ***

 During a storm in January 1929, the French steamship Malakoff ran into a rock formation known in Menorca as 'Escull de Gobernador' and sank in just 7 minutes.
 This famous wreck stands upright on the sandy bottom, at a depth of 40 metres.
 The deck is located at approximately 32 metres.
 In the 1950s, salvage divers blew away the entire superstructure with explosives.
 Today, the Malakoff forms an artificial reef some 105 metres long.
 Because around the wreck is only sandy bottom, we find an unprecedented abundance of fish here, which also attracts many pelagic fish.
 A group of more than 100 barracudas has its permanent home here.
 We also see conger eels, large grouper and triggerfish.
 Sometimes divers can find remains of the cargo; ceramic tiles and porcelain.
-Recently, even the ship's compass could be seen.

 Moon Pool